-Bandages will help you cover blisters to stop them from getting worse and cover scrapes and cuts to prevent bleeding and infection.
+Bandages are an essential part of your first aid box contents that will help you cover blisters to stop them from getting worse and cover scrapes and cuts to prevent bleeding and infection.
 They also provide support to dislocated joints and other injuries until the professionals are able to treat them.

 So, be sure to include adhesive cotton bandages of various sizes in your travel first aid kit.

-Scissors are essential to cut and trim bandages and dressings to fit wounds.
+Scissors are essential to add to your first aid kit for travel.
+They are used to cut and trim bandages and dressings to fit wounds.
 They’re a common tool at home so don’t overlook this in your first aid kit.